Jason Griffiths

 Biography

-Jason Griffiths is a United Kingdom (UK) registered architect and associate professor in the College of Architecture at the University of Nebraska, Lincoln.
-In 2015 he was awarded the Hyde Chair of Excellence and is currently a W. Cecil Steward Professor of Sustainability.
+Jason Griffiths is an Associate Professor in the College of Architecture at the University of Lincoln Nebraska.
+In 2015, he held the Hyde Chair of Excellence and currently holds the W. Cecil Steward Professorship.
+He received his Masters in Architecture with distinction from the Bartlett School of Architecture, UK in 1994.

-Griffiths received his Master’s in Architecture with distinction from the Bartlett School of Architecture, UK, in 1994 and began a career that mixed practice with teaching and competition work.
-After his first competition win, he was invited to teach with Sir Peter Cook on the Bartlett’s M. Arch. and Dip 9 Unit with Professor David Greene.
-During the 90s he built a portfolio of competition prizes and teaching positions in London and Oxford.
-He co-directed graduate studies at the University of Westminster and was senior lecturer at Oxford Brookes University.
-In 2003 he moved to North America and taught at the Tech de Monterrey, University of Texas at Austin, Iowa State University and Arizona State University.
-He has also held visiting positions at ESTAM in Madrid, the AA Visiting School in Chengdu, Sharda University in Delhi and Nirma University in Ahmedabad and from 2017-19 was professor of summer immersion at The School of Architecture at Taliesin in Wisconsin.
-Griffiths has lectured widely throughout Europe, Asia and North America.
+Past teaching positions include The Bartlett School of Architecture, the University of Westminster and Oxford Brookes University.
+In 2003 he moved to North America and taught at the Tech de Monterrey, UT Austin, Iowa State and ASU.
+He has also held visiting positions at ESTAM in Madrid, the AA Visiting School in Chengdu, Sharda University in Delhi and Nirma University in Ahmedabad and from 2017-19 was a Professor of Summer Immersion at The School of Architecture at Taliesin in Wisconsin.
+Jason has lectured widely throughout Europe, Asia and North America.

-Griffiths’ teaching career is paralleled with architectural competition work winning prizes in eleven competitions including first prize in both the AA FAB 2009, Temple of Laughter, Millennium Café competitions.
+Griffiths' teaching career is paralleled with architectural competition work, winning prizes in eleven competitions including first prize in both the AA FAB 2009, Temple of Laughter, Millennium Café competitions.
 Other competition prizes include Future Visions of Kyoto, Aomori Housing, Shinkenchiku Residential Design (three times) and the Oklahoma Memorial.